raft-tech/TANF-app/docs/Sprint-Review/sprint-summary-2026-09-01.md

 ## Overview

-- Front-end work to decouple SSP data from the STT model moved from blocked to in progress, signaling renewed momentum. ([#5376](https://github.com/raft-tech/TANF-app/issues/5376))
+- Started work to separate how data is stored from how it's shown in the admin tools; the effort is in progress. ([#5376](https://github.com/raft-tech/TANF-app/issues/5376))
-- Several high-priority fixes were completed and closed, including removing SUB characters before parsing and fixes for SVD1, SVD2, plus a frontend ZAP issue. ([#6026](https://github.com/raft-tech/TANF-app/issues/6026), [#6031](https://github.com/raft-tech/TANF-app/issues/6031), [#6032](https://github.com/raft-tech/TANF-app/issues/6032), [#6004](https://github.com/raft-tech/TANF-app/issues/6004))
+- Completed the design study for history table pagination, finalizing the approach. ([#5538](https://github.com/raft-tech/TANF-app/issues/5538))
-- History table pagination design was finalized and closed, along with the admin form contract implementation. ([#5538](https://github.com/raft-tech/TANF-app/issues/5538), [#5842](https://github.com/raft-tech/TANF-app/issues/5842))
+- Fixed file submission error message and reset the form after submission, preventing user confusion. ([#5603](https://github.com/raft-tech/TANF-app/issues/5603))
-- Knowledge Center guidance on timely data submission was published, and release materials and tracker updates were released. ([#5940](https://github.com/raft-tech/TANF-app/issues/5940), [#5989](https://github.com/raft-tech/TANF-app/issues/5989), [#5988](https://github.com/raft-tech/TANF-app/issues/5988))
+- Admin interface improvements in UX and IA are finished, making the admin area easier to use. ([#5651](https://github.com/raft-tech/TANF-app/issues/5651))
-- Go Parser work progressed toward active development with the canary routing in Django moving from planning toward next steps. ([#5737](https://github.com/raft-tech/TANF-app/issues/5737))
+- Knowledge Center update with guidance on timely data submission added, and the admin form contract implemented. ([#5940](https://github.com/raft-tech/TANF-app/issues/5940), [#5842](https://github.com/raft-tech/TANF-app/issues/5842))

 ---

 ⚪️ **Total Issues:** 33
-✅ **Closed:** 11
+✅ **Closed:** 13
-➡️ **Moved:** 12
+➡️ **Moved:** 11
-⬛️ **Unchanged:** 10
+⬛️ **Unchanged:** 9
 🛑 **Blocked:** 0

 ---